valdecircarvalho/randon/coc-v1.md

 + Be appreciative to those that have answered your questions.
 + No one is perfect, and even well-intentioned people make mistakes.
 Be kind in your discussions with others and remember that everyone’s life experiences are different.

+## Be Relevant :new:

++ Ask questions and contribute — be sure to ask folks for help or advice and provide feedback where you’re able to.

++ Stay on topic – We have created different channels for specific topics.
+Please keep your posts relevant to the channel you are in to avoid any confusion.

 ## Expectations:

-The OCI DevRel Public Slack is not an official support channel of Oracle.
+The OCI DevRel Public Slack **is not an official support channel of Oracle**.
 While this Slack may contain Oracle employees who are happy to assist where they can, please refrain from mentioning or messaging Oracle employees with direct questions.
 If you have a question in which you require direct support from Oracle, please use our [official support channel or the community forums](https://support.oracle.com/MMOS/faces/welcome.jspx).
 Oracle reserves the right to enforce, interpret, and extend these guidelines for the betterment of the community.

 The current admins are: